 Yet there are still a number of people who, for various reasons, opt out of getting the flu vaccine for seniors.
-One key reason is the plethora of myths that are circulating about the vaccine, which is why at Senior HomeCare of Tucson, the leaders in caregiving services in Tucson and the surrounding areas, we wanted to take time to separate fact from fiction when it comes to flu vaccines.
+One key reason is the plethora of myths that are circulating about the vaccine, which is why at Senior HomeCare of Tucson, we wanted to take time to separate fact from fiction when it comes to flu vaccines.

 Myth: A flu immunization will make me catch the flu.

 Fact: The flu vaccine is comprised of a nonliving virus, and therefore is incapable of causing the disease.
 It’s simply impossible to contract the flu from a flu vaccine.
 There is, however, a nasal spray version of the vaccine, which is a living but weakened virus; this version is not recommended for anyone age 50 or older.

 Myth: Flu vaccines just don’t work.
 I received the flu vaccine and got the flu anyway.

 Fact: Although the flu immunization is your best defense against contracting the flu, it is never 100% effective in protecting you from the virus.
 That being said, those who are immunized typically get a milder case of the flu, if they do contract it at all.
 Not only that, but the risk of requiring a hospitalization or from dying from complications of the flu are also greatly reduced.

 Myth: We don’t need to get the flu vaccine each and every year.